Homological stability for topological chiral homology of completions: Definition of topological chiral homology of partial algebras

 \subsection{Operads}

 Before we define topological chiral homology, we briefly review operads and their partial algebras.
-An operad is a way to encode a particular type of algebraic structure, essentially those consisting of $n$-ary operations with relations that do not involve repetitions of terms.
+An \emph{operad} is an object that encodes a particular type of algebraic structure, essentially those consisting of $n$-ary operations with relations that do not involve repetitions of terms.
 Operads and their algebras were first introduced by May in \cite{M} to study iterated loop spaces.
-In this paper the term operad always means symmetric operad in the category $Top$ of topological spaces with a unit element in $\mathcal O(1)$ denoted by $1$.
+In this paper the term operad always means symmetric operad in the category $\cat{Top}$ of topological spaces with a unit element in $\mathcal O(1)$ denoted by $1$.

 This means that our operads will consist of a sequence of spaces $\{\mathcal O(k)\}_{k \geq 1}$ together with the following data: (i) a unit element $1 \in \mathcal O(1)$, (ii) an action of the symmetric group $\mathfrak S_k$ on $\mathcal O(k)$, (iii) a collection of operad composition maps $\mathcal O(k) \times \prod_{i=1}^k \mathcal O(j_i) \to \mathcal O(\sum_{i=1}^k j_i)$ that are associative, compatible with the unit element and compatible with the symmetric group actions.
-Now we recall the definition of the monad in spaces associated to an operad, which is really the object we will be working with.
+Now we recall the definition of the \emph{monad} in spaces associated to an operad, which is really the object we will be working with.

-\begin{definition} For $\mathcal O$ an operad, let $\mathbf O : Top \to Top$ be the functor which sends a space $X$ to Here $\mathcal O(k)$ is the $k$th space of the operad and $\mathfrak S_k$ is the symmetric group on $k$ letters. \end{definition}
+\begin{definition} For $\mathcal O$ an operad, let $\mathbf O : \cat{Top} \to \cat{Top}$ be the functor which sends a space $X$ to Here $\mathcal O(k)$ is the $k$th space of the operad and $\mathfrak S_k$ is the symmetric group on $k$ letters. \end{definition}

 This functor sends a space to the free $\mathcal O$-algebra on the space.
-The operad composition and unit of the operad $\mathcal O$ respectively give natural transformations $\mathbf O \mathbf O \to \mathbf O$ and $id \to \mathbf O$.
+The operad composition and unit of the operad $\mathcal O$ respectively give natural transformations $\mathbf O \mathbf O \to \mathbf O$ and $\mr{id} \to \mathbf O$.
 These natural transformations make $\mathbf O$ into a monad (a monoid in the category of functors).

 We now recall the definition of a partial algebra over an operad.
 To motivate this definition we first review algebras over an operad.
 One definition of an algebra $A$ over an operad $\mathcal O$ is a space $A$ together with a map $\mathcal O(k) \times A^k \to A$ compatible with the operad composition, symmetric group actions and the unit.
-Alternatively one can define it using the monad $\mathbf O$, which is the definition we will use in this paper.
+Equivalently one can define it using the monad $\mathbf O$, which is the definition we will use in this paper.